 Important!
-If in the drop-down selector you see "No data available", it means you don't have any goals set up under your Google Analytics account.
-Read more about goals here.
+If you see "No data available" in the drop-down selector, it means you don't have any events set up under your Google Analytics account.
+Read more about events here

-And here is what the section looks like one it's fully configured:
+And here is what the section looks like once it's fully configured: